slewis74/slewis74.github.io/Snow/_posts/2015-06-15-Orienteer.md

 The samples currently all revolve around a simple app to display the music content on your device.
 The Windows 8 sample that's coming will also include playing functionality, to help illustrate some more decoupling concepts and some more advanced uses of the **[PresentationBus](http://www.nuget.org/packages/Slew.PresentationBus/)**.

+The samples also use Autofac, being my container of choice, with illustration of how to configure it for use with Orienteer.
+Orienteer itself has no direct dependency to Autofac though, so feel free to use your container of choice.

 ###Windows Phone
 If you run the Windows Phone app on the emulator you'll want to connect some music files to the emulator.
 I'd recommend using the Windows Phone 8.1 Emulator.
 In the SD Card configuration select a folder that contains some Music files and select Insert Card.
 You'll get a prompt in the emulator at that point, select Yes and you're away.